Aspect Ratio Universal Rectangular Layouts: Recognizing Dual Graphs of Aspect Ratio Universal Layouts

 \begin{lemma} Let $v$ be a vertex of the outer face of $G$, but not a cut vertex.
-Then an instance $(G,C,P)$ is realizable with pivot $v$ if and only if instance \textsc{Remove}$(G,C,P;v)$ is realizable. \end{lemma} \begin{proof} Assume that $(G,C,P)$ is realized by a one-sided scliceable layout \layout, and $v$ has property (II).
-The removal of rectangle $r_v$ from \layout creates a one-sided sliceable sublayouts $\mathcal{L}'$.
-It is easily checked that $\mathcal{L}'$ realizes the instance $(G',C',P')$.
+An instance $(G,C,P)$ is realizable with pivot $v$ if and only if the instance returned by \textsc{Remove}$(G,C,P;v)$ is realizable. \end{lemma} \begin{proof} Assume that $(G,C,P)$ is realized by a one-sided scliceable layout \layout, and $v$ has property (II).
+The removal of rectangle $r_v$ from \layout creates a one-sided sliceable sublayout $\mathcal{L}'$.
+It is easily checked that $\mathcal{L}'$ realizes the instance $(G',C',P')$ returned by \textsc{Remove}$(G,C,P;v)$.